 Restroom Facilities: Most of the parking lots have restrooms.

 Cell Phones: Bring your cell phone along!
 They are great for capturing candid images.
 Note that cell service is limited during some of the drives.
 There are USB ports in our vehicles so bring a charging cable if you need one.

 Group Size: 2 max - Private tour

 Camera Gear: While our guides are all expert photographers, we might not be experts with your specific camera model.
-In order to get the most out of the tour, you will need a camera that has the ability to control ISO, aperture, and shutter speed independently, and know how to access those features on your camera.
-As for lenses, a wide-angle zoom lens is the most useful for landscape pictures (equivalent 16-35 on a full-frame camera or 10-22mm on a crop sensor).
-A mid-range lens can also come in handy or if you don’t have a wide-angle (24-70 on full-frame or 18-55 on a crop sensor).
-Polarizer filters are also fun to have to "pop" the landscapes as well as a neutral density filter to accomplish the "smooth water" effect.
-Tripods are a must since we are shooting in low-light situations at sunset.
+In order to get the most out of the tour, you will need a camera that has the ability to control ISO, aperture and shutter speed independently, and know how to access those features on your camera.
+As for lenses, a wide angle zoom lens is the most useful for landscape pictures (equivalent 16-35 on a full-frame camera or 10-22mm on a crop sensor).
+A mid-range lens can also come in handy or if you don’t have a wide angle (24-70 on full frame or 18-55 on crop sensor).
+Polarizer filters are also fun to have to "pop" the landscapes as well as neutral density filters for shooting smooth waterfall and river shots.
+Tripods are a must since we are shooting in low light situations at sunset.
 Don’t forget extra batteries, memory cards, and cleaning supplies.